 - Essential oils (see blending notes in the instructions.
 This project used: Fir Needle, Bergamot, Himalayan Cedarwood and Juniper Berry)

 - 2 8oz canning jars

 - Craft paintbrush

 - Popsicle stick

 Before you make your candles, you need to press the herbs.
-Harvest some rosemary sprigs from your garden and press them between heavy books for about a week or so, until they are pressed flat and dried.
+Harvest some young rosemary sprigs from your garden and press them between heavy books or a wooden press for about a week or so, until they are pressed flat and dried.
 See how to press leaves in a homemade wood flower press here.